Root Me Xmas CTF 2025 | Santa Memes

 Megapixels : 0.204

-Check this out, in the user comment we find a tool and a key.
+In the User Comment field, we find a tool and a key.

 shr3k@shr3k:~$ steghide extract -sf gn.jpg -p magic_key